-Please provide the evidence to support YES responses C1 Your organisation has robust and safe recruitment procedures and practices in line with guidance from the Adult Safeguarding Board and relevant learning from reviews.
+Please provide the evidence to support YES lease provide the evidence to support YES responses C1 Your organisation has robust and safe recruitment procedures and practices in line with guidance from the Adult Safeguarding Board and relevant learning from reviews.
 C2 The organisation's staff supervision policy and reflective practice supports effective safeguarding.
-It recognises that skilled and knowledgeable supervision focused on outcomes for adults is critical in safeguarding work and enable staff to work confidently and competently with difficult and sensitive situations Suggested evidence for standard Overall RAG Does your organisation have HR policies which include guidance on when to undertake DBS checks?
-Does your organisation monitor compliance with DBS?
-Does your organisation have a supervision policy that reflects guidance for appraisals and supervision of staff working with vulnerable adults?
-Do staff have regular reviews that focus on reflective practice?
-HR policies DBS policy Induction materials Supervision policy Supervision audits Does your organisation include safeguarding adults in its induction?
-C3 All staff working with adults at risk should receive training appropriate and work within an environment to enable them to competently respond to safeguarding concerns and meet the needs of adults at risk.
-C4 Your organisation has written guidance & procedures for handling complaints and allegations against staff and this is clearly accessible to staff.
-Competency framework Training policy Training programme Case management audits and reviews Duty of Candour policy
+It recognises that skilled and knowledgeable supervision focused on outcomes for adults is critical in safeguarding work and enable staff to work confidently and competently with difficult and sensitive situations Suggested evidence for standard Overall RAG ☐ Does your organisation have HR ☐ Does your organisation have a ☐ HR policies policies which include guidance on when to undertake DBS checks?
+Does your organisation monitor compliance with DBS? supervision policy that reflects guidance for appraisals and supervision of staff working with vulnerable adults? □ Do staff have regular reviews that focus on reflective practice? ☐ DBS policy ☐ Induction materials ☐ Supervision policy ☐ Supervision audits 3 ☐ Does your organisation include ☐ Competency frame ework safeguarding adults in its induction? ☐ Training policy C3 All staff working with adults at risk should receive training appropriate and C4 Your organisation has written guidance & procedures for handling complaints and │ │ □ Training programn ne work within an environment to enable allegations against staff and this is clearly ☐ Case management audits and reviews them to competently respond to safeguarding concerns and meet the accessible to staff. needs of adults at risk. ☐ Duty of Candour poli Су

-SECTION C: THE ORGANISATION'S APPROACH TO WORKFORCE & WORKPLACE ISSUES REFLECTS A COMMITMENT TO SAFEGUARDING AND PROMOTING THE WELLBEING OF ADULTS AT RISK ase provide the evidence to support YES Of Your organisation is represented and D2 The organisation evidences its Suggested ingaged at the SAB and/or its sub- engagement and transparency with the partnership in safeguarding adults through compliancy with London Multi Agency Adult Safeguarding Policy & Procedures 2016. evidence for standard Overall RAG Is there governance in place to ensure internal briefings on multi-agency working, including that of the SAB and subcommittees?
-D3 The organisation evidences that action plans from Safeguarding Adult Reviews SARs) and Domestic Homicide Reviews DHRs) nationally and locally drive improvement internally and across the partnership.
-Does your organisation publish reports on learning from serious incidents, and case reviews including safeguarding adult's reviews and domestic homicide reviews.
-D4 Your organisation has policy/ procedure/guidance setting out clearly the process and principles relating to sharing information across relevant agencies.
-Internal reports and agenda's Terms of reference briefings SAR action plans and reports Audit reports SAR training and learning events Does your organisation have a process for reviewing the impact and outcomes of recommendations made by SARs Is your organisation signed up to Multi- agency information sharing agreements.
-Does your organisation provide guidance on what information can be shared between agencies when dealing with vulnerable adults?
-Multi-agency actio Other Information sharing guidance Self-Neglect and H Awareness raising restriction g agreements and loarding Policy
+SECTION C: THE ORGANISATION'S APPROACH TO WORKFORCE & WORKPLACE ISSUES REFLECTS A COMMITMENT TO SAFEGUARDING AND PROMOTING THE WELLBEING OF ADULTS AT RISK ease provide the evidence to support YES responses D1 Your organisation is represented and engaged at the SAB and/or its subgroups.
+D2 The organisation evidences its engagement and transparency with the partnership in safeguarding adults through compliancy with London Multi Agency Adult Safeguarding Policy & Procedures 2016.
+Suggested evidence for standard Overall RAG □ Is there governance in place to ensure internal briefings on multi-agency working, including that of the SAB and subcommittees?
+D3 The organisation evidences that action plans from Safeguarding Adult Reviews (SARs) and Domestic Homicide Reviews (DHRs) nationally and locally drive improvement internally and across the partnership. □ Does your organisation publish reports on learning from serious incidents, and case reviews including safeguarding adult's reviews and domestic homicide reviews.
+D4 Your organisation has policy/procedure/guidance setting out clearly the process and principles relating to sharing information across relevant agencies. □ Internal reports an □ Terms of reference □ briefings □ SAR action plans a □ Audit reports □ SAR training and I e and reports earning events ☐ Does your organisation have a process for reviewing the impact and outcomes of recommendations made by SARs ☐ Is your organisation signed up to Multiagency information sharing agreements. ☐ Does your organisation provide guidance on what information can be shared between agencies when dealing with vulnerable adults? ☐ Multi-agency actio ☐ Other ☐ Information sharing guidance ☐ Self-Neglect and F ☐ Awareness raising g agreements and D5 Your organisation has a focus on the need for preventing abuse and neglect.